About Road and Trail

 Some thoughts on buying new motorcycles...

-I was looking forward to buying a new motorcycle last year, maybe even two, but I have been soured on the whole bike shopping experience.
-The inventory for the bikes I was interested in were low (or sold-out early regionally), and the out the door prices have been sky-high: MSRPs keep going up and the added fees are outrageous!
+I was planning on buying a new motorcycle last year, maybe even two, but I became put-off by the whole bike shopping experience.
+The inventory for the bikes I was interested in were low (or sold-out early regionally), and the out the door prices were sky-high: MSRPs keep going up and the added fees are outrageous!
 One dealer wanted $2090 in fees (+ tax) for a Tenere 700!
 I also got a quote for a 2023 KLX300: $9300!
 Here's another example (Jan 2024): $1588 in fees on a 2024 XT250.
-Tell me that isn't greed (I don't care what Fortnine says).
+Tell me that isn't greed.
 None of the dealers that I contacted were willing to negotiate except one which was willing to take $100 off.
-Early in 2023, one dealer insisted on a $1000 non-refundable deposit for a bike they didn't even have in stock and couldn't guarantee an arrival date for.
-Used bike prices are pretty high too for the most part, and in BC we still have to pay 12% sales tax on them.
-With improving motorcycle inventories, maybe (hopefully) we'll see some more reasonable prices; on the other hand, maybe not as there always seems to be a lot of people with no shortage of money to spend.
-I have been seeing more rebates and extended warranties being offered recently (April 2024), so that's encouraging.
+Used bike prices have also been pretty high the last few years for the most part, and in BC we still have to pay 12% sales tax on them.
+With improving motorcycle inventories, maybe (hopefully) we'll see some more reasonable prices; on the other hand, maybe not as there always seems to be a lot of people with no shortage of money and a willingness to spend it.
+I have been seeing more rebates and extended warranties being offered recently, so that's encouraging.

 Have fun and ride safe,